-- 1. Set Enable/Disable switch on the front panel to the Disable position to shut down the boiler's operating controls. - 2.
+- 1. Set Enable/Disable switch on front panel to Disable to shut down the boiler's operating controls. - 2.
 Disconnect AC power from the unit. - 3.
 Close the water supply and return valves to isolate boiler. - 4.
 Close external gas supply valve. - 5.
 Open relief valve to vent water pressure. - 6.
 Open the drain valve and drain all water from the unit. - 7.
-If the temperature in the storage location ever gets below freezing, for even a short time, you must drain all water from the unit before the temperature falls below freezing.
+If the temperature may get below freezing for even a short time you must drain all water from the unit.
 Step 6 is not sufficient, as it leaves some water in the bottom of the heat exchanger chamber.
-You must then use a suction pump inserted through the inspection ports to remove all water from the bottoms of the heat exchanger chamber and base assembly.
+You must use a suction pump inserted through the inspection ports to remove all water.

-If the temperature ever falls below freezing, failure to drain all water can cause heat exchanger tubes to crack and fail.
+If temperature falls below freezing, failure to drain all water can cause heat exchanger tubes to fail.

-8.10.1 Benchmark 5000 & 6000 Long Term Blower Storage
+8.11.1 Benchmark 5000 & 6000 Long Term Blower Storage

-Benchmark 5000 and 6000 blowers can be damaged if they are left in long term storage (exceeding 30 days after receipt of equipment).
-If a Benchmark 5000 and 6000 blower is kept in storage for more than 30 days, you must complete the instructions below.
+Benchmark 5000 and 6000 blowers can be damaged if left in long term storage (30+days after receipt).
+If kept in storage for more than 30 days, complete the instructions below.